riceissa/issarice.com/wiki/hiring-and-judging-character.md

         > your general *inability* to predict individual actions of the person,
         > while still roughly seeing the end-result outcome as positive.

+        See also ["He Who Pays the Piper Must Know the Tune"](https://mason.gmu.edu/~rhanson/expert.pdf) by Robin Hanson.

 - many more Quora questions about judging character (many by Alex):

     - [How to evaluate someone's ability to be an exceptional judge of character](https://www.quora.com/Judging-Character/How-do-you-evaluate-someones-ability-to-be-an-exceptional-judge-of-character)